 The main event of the museum is the Historic Epiphone Archtop Collection.
 The collection provides a complete overview of all the six-string acoustic archtop models Epiphone produced from 1931 until 1957 when the Epiphone Company was taken over by Gibson-CMI. see acquisition

 The museum’s aim is to continue the work of Jim Fisch and L.B.
 Fred regarding the information on the six string Epiphone acoustic archtops from 1931 until 1957.
-So, if you happen to own a historic Epiphone archtop yourself, just let us know and we will surely get back to you.
+For more info about historic Epiphone instruments in general, see : Wiedler

 Aside from the Epiphone collection, the museum displays some other archtop guitars from the same time period.